-For the purposes of judging, each scenario will have the following:
+For the purposes of judging, each scenario will have the following standard set-up:

-- Two judges per patient (one providing feedback, one scoring) where practical and available; - One timekeeper; - One "safety" person; - Two to three "volunteers" to help with scenario set-up and equipment re-stocking
+- Two judges per patient (one providing feedback, one scoring) where practical and available. - One timekeeper. - One "safety" person. - Two to three "volunteers" to help with scenario set-up and equipment re-stocking.